oasisprotocol/oasis-core-ledger/docs/usage/setup.md

 {% endhint %}

 {% hint style="warning" %}
-The Oasis app requires an up-to-date firmware on your Ledger device:
+The Oasis app requires an up-to-date firmware on your Ledger wallet:

 - At least [version 1.6.1] released on Aug 11, 2020 on a Nano S device.
 - At least [version 1.2.4-4] released on Aug 4, 2020 on a Nano X device.

-Follow Ledger's instructions for updating the firmware on your Ledger device:
+Follow Ledger's instructions for updating the firmware on your Ledger wallet:

 - [Nano S]
 - [Nano X]